 To learn more about the benefits of interactive video and to check out some examples, click here.

 In addition to directly increasing sales, video can also indirectly contribute to more sales by improving your search engine ranking.

 Having a video on your site, whether that be on your home page or product pages, can increase the amount of time a visitor spends on your site.
-According to a Wistia study, the average time spent on pages without video is just 2 minutes and 48 seconds, but the average time spent on pages with video is an incredible 7 minutes and 21 seconds!
+According to a Wistia study, the average time spent on pages without video is 4.3 minutes, but the average time spent on pages with video is an incredible 6 minutes!

 The amount of time a web visitor spends on your site is known as dwell time; and a lot of SEO experts believe that Google uses dwell time as a ranking factor.
 So, by having videos on your site you might be able to increase your organic traffic and spend less on increasingly under-performing PPC ads.

-According to Unbounce, using videos on landing pages can increase conversion rates by up to 80%.
+Using video in marketing campaigns has shown to increase conversion rates by 34%.
 This is because videos are engaging, increase the time visitors spend on a page, and can also evoke a sense of trust in customers.

 One brand that put this to the test was ski equipment retailer, Simply Piste.
 They used videos to demonstrate their products to shoppers and saw conversion rates increase by 25% as a result.